 The American Housing Survey in 2009 showed that 66% of homes have a garage or carport.
 This number might be skewed by new construction because most new homes include a garage, where costs for excavation, foundation, framing and roofing are shared across the entire house.
-When building a garage addition, the new structure must bear all these costs … unless you turn your garage addition into a 2-story addition with living space above the garage.

 If you're going to keep your cars or trucks in the garage, you need it wide enough to open the doors and walk around the front of the cars.
 The challenge when building a garage additions is our cars and trucks are much bigger.

 Everyone has different ideas about the type of car/truck you should use to size your garage.
 Not being an expert on cars and trucks, I found this helpful table at ConsumerReports.org.
-You need to identify three measurements – maximum car/truck length, width and height.
+You will need to identify three measurements – maximum car/truck length, width and height.
 Ceiling height is key for larger trucks which are much taller than the average car, affecting building height as well as the size of your garage doors (width and height).

-Then you need to add space for a workbench and storage shelves, which are typically 2 feet deep plus you need another 2 feet to access them comfortably.
+Then you probably want to add space for a workbench and storage shelves, which are typically 2 feet deep plus you need another 2 feet to access them comfortably.
 You can add these on one or multiple walls, depending on how many different activities you want to use your garage for.

-Tradeoffs Building a Garage Addition
+Tradeoffs When Building a Garage

 - With garage doors facing the street, a shorter driveway can access the garage.

-Cost vs Value Report for Building a Garage
+Cost vs Value Report for Garage Additions

 - 26 x 26 foot free standing garage addition – for two cars seems adequate for at least one SUV or truck but doesn't necessarily allow much room for storage along a side wall or the back wall where many homeowners include a workbench.